 The M60 Patton tank was frequently used by Marines (as well as the Army) in the 1960s.
 This was the main tank used by the U.S. military, and it used asbestos insulation as a fireproofing agent.
 If this insulation was damaged or wore out, it would release asbestos fibers.

 Marines who served as vehicle mechanics also ran a high risk of asbestos exposure.
 When mechanics had to repair or remove vehicle parts made with asbestos, the fibers could be disturbed and inhaled.

 If you or a loved one served in the U.S. Marine Corps and have been diagnosed with mesothelioma, there are some important steps to take.

 The most important is to consult an experienced mesothelioma law firm.
 Sokolove Law is one such firm.
-We have over 4 decades of experience in handling mesothelioma claims for veterans.
+Our asbestos attorneys have over 4 decades of experience in handling claims for veterans with mesothelioma.

 Sokolove Law can help Marine veterans:

 - File a disability claim through the VA: Because asbestos was widely used by the military, Marines can earn additional VA benefits if they get sick.
 However, you must be able to prove how your active-duty military exposure caused your mesothelioma.
 We have attorneys accredited through the U.S. Department of Veterans Affairs (VA) that make the VA claims process easy.